Cybersecurity Checklist

 • 95% of cybersecurity breaches are attributed to human error (https://securitytoday.com)

-• In the U.S., 88 million people have been affected by data breaches of their personal health information, an increase of 60% in 2023 (Chief Healthcare Executive)
+• In the U.S., data breaches have affected 88 million people and their health information.
+This is a 60% increase in 2023 (Chief Healthcare Executive).

 • As of 2023, over 72 percent of businesses worldwide were affected by ransomware attacks.
 (Statista.com)